-This section does not apply if a Member receives Benefits from or through a Primary Care Physician under Level I. The Benefits Management Program applies utilization management and case management principles to assist Members and providers in identifying the most appropriate and cost-effective way to use the Benefits provided under this health plan.
+The Benefits Management Program applies utilization management and case management principles to assist Members and providers in identifying the most appropriate and cost-effective way to use the Benefits provided under this Health Plan.

-The Benefits Management Program includes prior authorization requirements for inpatient admissions, selected inpatient and outpatient services, office-administered injectable drugs, and home-infusion-administered drugs, and PKU related formulas and Special Food Products as well as emergency admission notification, and inpatient utilization management.
+The Benefits Management Program includes prior authorization requirements for various medical benefits, including inpatient admissions, selected inpatient and out-patient services, and prescription Drugs office-administered in the office, injectable drugs, home-infusion center or provided by a home infusion agency, administered drugs, and PKU related formulas and Special Food Products as well as emergency admission notification, and inpatient utilization management.
 The program also includes Member services such as, discharge planning, case management and, palliative care services